khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ### Fill

-An solid fill gives an element visual weight, emphasis, and dimension.
+A solid fill gives an element visual weight, emphasis, and dimension.

 - Three steps for each hue provides a base (default) along with a highlight and shadow so that individual objects can have dimension and separate objects of the same hue can come forward or recede by comparison to each other.
   Todo: Add example.